Mortgage Loan Modification and Bankruptcy

 Once he has an order from the court approving the modification, and the debtor actually enters into the modification agreement, his attorney will ask the court to change the terms of the plan to remove the arrears to the mortgage company.
 This will also entail a motion.
 The process is similar to the motion for the loan modification.
 The motion is set for hearing, or it stays on file for some period of time to give creditors a chance to vet it and object, if appropriate.

-Or the debtor can forgo the plan modification process and file a motion to convert to a Chapter 7 or a motion to dismiss the case altogether, depending on whatever else the debtor might have lurking in his financial picture.
-Learn about bankruptcy software.
+As an alternative, the debtor can forgo the plan modification process and file a motion to convert to a Chapter 7 bankruptcy or a motion to dismiss the case altogether, depending on whatever else the debtor might have lurking in his financial picture.